zsparal/api-documentation/README.md

 ### Styling docs

-You can make changes to the styling by starting several hot-module reload processes:
+You can make changes to the styling by starting a webserver locally:

 ```
-make html-reload
-make css-reload
-make js-reload
+make start
 ```

 Visit http://docs.mollie.dev:8000 to preview your changes.
 CSS & JS changes will appear without the need to refresh your browser.